Boxing-Sugar Ray Leonard survives lockdown with remote AA meetings

-Leonard, who was famous for his grace and speed in the ring, was good humoured about being recognised in the online gatherings, even if some of the younger participants know him more for his smooth moves outside the ring than inside. "(People say) 'You’re that guy right' and I say, 'Yeah, but what guy?'
+Leonard, who was famous for his grace and speed in the ring, was good-humored about being recognized in the online gatherings, even if some of the younger participants know him more for his smooth moves outside the ring than inside. "(People say) 'You're that guy right' and I say, 'Yeah, but what guy?'
 And he says, 'The guy on Dancing with the Stars'."

 - READ MORE ON: